 within the budget.
 In other words the background color of the total

-element should be bound to red if the budget is exceeded and
+input element should be bound to red if the budget is exceeded and

 bound to green if the total is within the budget.